May Charity of the Month

 - Creating awareness about the seriousness of melanoma and that it affects all skin tones and races

 - Educating the public about steps that can be taken to prevent melanoma

 - Increasing opportunities for a cure for this deadly disease through work with leading melanoma and cancer research organizations

 - “Wipe melanoma off the face of the planet” – in Andy’s words

-Frame USA has joined in their fight and has selected this fantastic organization as our charity of the month for May.
+Frame USA has joined in their fight and has selected this fantastic organization as our charity of the month of May 2015.